1) What is the legal framework governing bribery in Mexico?

 A foreign public official is defined as any person with a job, position or commission within the legislative, executive or judicial power, or within any independent public body at any level of a foreign government, either appointed or elected; any person exercising his or her authorities for any authority, organism, state-owned company or company with state participation, of a foreign government; and any official or agent of an organism or international public organization.

-3. What are the principal bribery-related offences under this legal framework?
+3) What are the principal bribery-related offenses under this legal framework?

 - Requesting or receiving a bribe.